 - Individual Placement and Support, supporting those with severe mental illness, homelessness, substance abuse issues, and other barriers that get in the way of job searching, interviewing, and holding a job

-- how employment or lack thereof effects a person’s quality of life speak to previous experience
+- how employment or lack thereof affects a person’s quality of life speak to previous experience

 - Diversity of experiences in a company